-Programme funding for successful project submissions will be on the basis of a periodic cash advance, and will be regulated through a grant agreement establishing the terms and conditions governing the financing of the project.
+Programme funding for successful project submissions will be based on a periodic cash advance, and will be regulated through a grant agreement establishing the terms and conditions governing the financing of the project.

 Funding under this Programme is made available on the basis that any Partner does not benefit from any other grant or financial incentive in respect of the expenses related to execution of the project.